ejazhussain/blog/source/_posts/Sign-In-As-Different-User-In-SharePoint-2013-2016.md

 title: Sign In As Different User In SharePoint 2013/2016
 date: 2018-08-16 15:04:16
 tags: [SharePoint administration, SharePoint 2013, SharePoint 2016]
+description: Sign In As Different User In SharePoint On-prem in 2013 and 2016
 categories:
 featured_image: post-featured.png
 ---